-In many allergic reactions, the immune system, when first exposed to an allergen, produces a type of antibody called immunoglobulin E (IgE) IgE One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more .
+In many allergic reactions, the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , when first exposed to an allergen, produces a type of antibody Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more called immunoglobulin E (IgE) IgE One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more .
 IgE binds to a type of white blood cell called basophils in the bloodstream and to a similar type of cell called mast cells in the tissues.
 The first exposure may make people sensitive to the allergen (called sensitization) but does not cause symptoms.
 When sensitized people subsequently encounter the allergen, the basophils and mast cells with IgE on their surface release substances (such as histamine, prostaglandins, and leukotrienes) that cause swelling or inflammation in the surrounding tissues.
 Such substances begin a cascade of reactions that continue to irritate and harm tissues.
 These reactions range from mild to severe.

 Latex is a fluid that comes from the rubber tree.
 It is used to make rubber products, including some rubber gloves, condoms, and medical equipment such as catheters, breathing tubes, enema tips, and dental dams.

-Latex can trigger allergic reactions, including hives, rashes, and even severe and potentially life-threatening allergic reactions called anaphylactic reactions.
+Latex can cause the immune system to produce antibodies to IgE, which can lead to allergic reactions, including hives, rashes, and even severe and potentially life-threatening allergic reactions called anaphylactic reactions.
 However, the dry, irritated skin that many people develop after wearing latex gloves is usually the result of irritation and not an allergic reaction to latex.